danfred360/enigmaglass/training/analyze_apache_logs/index.md

 ![apache.conf](./assets/apache.conf.png)

 ### Generating Logs
-Now that Elastic is configured to ingest logs from our webserver we can generate a few logs by visiting the site in a browser.
+Now that Elastic is configured to ingest logs from our webserver, we can generate a few logs by visiting the site in a browser.
 Here is what our simple website looks like:

 ![generating logs](./assets/website.png)